 CBN is not present in nature.
 It is produced by the catalytic synthesis of hexagonal boron-nitride under static high pressure and high temperature conditions.
 CBN was first synthesized by Robert Wentorf (also of GE) in 1957.

 The speed of this process is substantially slower than the similar process for synthesized diamond.
 Thin-film CBN crystals can also be grown from the vapor state by ion beam or plasma deposition.
 Pure CBN is transparent or slightly amber.
 Magnesium or carbon will create black CBN, and silicon will make CBN red.

 Both diamond and CBN are excellent choices in progressive grinding programs.
 We all look forward to a better, harder-than-diamond, novel synthetic super-hard abrasive such as carbon-nitride (C3N4), which was theoretically proposed by James C. Sung in 1984.

-Super-hard materials are researched in the same way as manmade diamond, and synthetic CBN was developed by the successful synthesis of light elements such as boron, carbon, and nitrogen.
+Manmade diamond, and synthetic CBN were developed by the successful synthesis of light elements such as boron, carbon, and nitrogen.
 Extremely strong and short covalent bonds of these elements can form very tight, three-dimensional networks with extreme resistance to external forces.
 Practical methods to produce these materials on a large industrial scale still do not exist.
 Until that time comes, we continue to push the limits with better and faster grinding systems.